National Museum of Ireland – Archaeology: Croziers

 The NMI holds the vast majority of extant Insular croziers.
 There are types of processional bishop's staff (crozier) produced in Ireland and Scotland between c.
 800 and 1200.
-They can be distinguished from mainland European types by their curved crooks and drop (that is, the hollow box-like extension at the end of the crook).
+They can be distinguished from mainland European types by their curved crooks and drop (the hollow box-like extension at the end of the crook).
 Symbols of office for bishops or abbots, their form is based on the idea of the clerics as shepherds for their flocks.
-Although their production ends c.
+Although their production ended c.
 1200, they continued in use and were often refurbished and added to until the late medieval period.
 After the dissolution of the monasteries in the 12th and 13th centuries, the croziers were in danger of plunder from both Viking and Norman invaders.
 As large objects, they were difficult to hide, a reason why so many surviving examples show evidence of having been broken in two; reducing their length made them easier to hide in small spaces.
-A majority of the surviving extant croziers or fragments were held over the centuries by hereditary keepers (usually generations of a local family) until their re-discovered by antiquarians in the early 19th century.
+A majority of the surviving extant croziers or fragments were held over the centuries by hereditary keepers (usually generations of a local family) until they were re-discovered by antiquarians in the early 19th century.

 The croziers are often ornamented with interlace designs, geometric patterns and zoomorphic (portraying humans as non-human animals) figures.
 The animal designs in the earliest example, including the 9th century Prosperous Crozier, are depicted in a naturalistic manner, while many of the later examples, such as the c.
 1100 Lismore Crozier, bear influence from both the Ringerike and lUrnes styles of Viking art.
 Some of the Ringerike style animals bear close resemblance to figures on the margins of ninth-century Celtic brooches.
 In craftmanship and ornamentation, the late 11th century Clonmacnoise Crozier is considered the finest of the fully intact example, followed in quality by the 11th century River Laune and Lismore Crozier.